coveo/source.coveo.com/_posts/2017-01-03-applying-site-search-best-practices-using-sitecore-part2.md

 Changing anything in-between these tags will change the look and feel of your result list.
 Now before I go further, let's make sure we are on the same page regarding underscore.js templating.

-In your html, you can use special sets of delimiters to indicate to the underscore.js framework that you are inserting dynamic presentation logic.
+In your HTML, you can use special sets of delimiters to indicate to the underscore.js framework that you are inserting dynamic presentation logic.
 The delimiters would be ```<% %>``` by default, but the framework also supports ```{{ }}```.
 This is what Coveo for Sitecore will use in order to avoid conflict with ASP.NET.

 This said, you can use the delimiters for three different operations: